 All kinds!
 We offer care to women, men, and folx of all ages.
 We also work with teens, children, and families.
 Our practice is LGBT-Q affirming.

-Yes!
 Our clients deal with a wide range of food and movement challenges and many have not been diagnosed with an eating disorder.
 However, most are experiencing some sort of discomfort when it comes to their “relationship” with food and their bodies.
-No matter the challenge, we always incorporate mindfulness and intuitive eating principles, as appropriate.
-Our diet rehab program is for those who don’t have eating disorders but have a history of dieting that has left them frustrated with their eating experience.
-In addition, due to her experience in clinical nutrition, Kelsey Peterson (one of our fabulous RDs), works with women diagnosed with diabetes, gastrointestinal issues, celiac disease, etc…
+Whether you’re dealing with an eating disorder, GI issue, family feeding challenge, diabetes, etc… we always incorporate mindfulness and intuitive eating principles, as appropriate.

 Do you take insurance?

 We take Health Net!
 We also offer out-of-network claims support through a company called SuperPay.
 Scroll down to learn more.
 We can also offer you a superbill that you can submit to your insurance in hopes of getting reimbursed.
 It is your responsibility to inquire with your insurance company regarding benefits and submit superbills (we can provide you with instructions when you schedule).
 The session fee must be paid to Nutrition Instincts, LLC at the time of service.

 We offer nutrition counseling sessions online and in our office at 16885 W Bernardo Dr #245, San Diego, CA 92127